-In the estimations of emissions from manure management, the sheep population is divided between sheep > one year and sheep < one year.
+In the estimations of emissions from manure management, the sheep population is divided between sheep > one year, and sheep < one year.
 Data from both the register of production subsidies and slaughter statistics is used in estimating the number of animals.

-Sheep over one year is estimated as the number of sheep registered 1. of January deducted for the number of sheep slaughtered Jan.-May the same year.
+Sheep more than one year old is estimated as the number of sheep registered 1. of January deducted for the number of sheep slaughtered Jan.-May the same year.
 The sheep slaughtered later in the year are counted as living the whole year.

-Sheep under one year is estimated as number of sheep under one year registered 1. of January + number of lambs slaughtered June-December 143/365.
+Sheep less than one year old is estimated as number of sheep under one year registered 1. of January + number of lambs slaughtered June-December 143/365.
 Lambs slaughtered before June are assumed to be registered as sheep under one year 1. of Jan.
 Practically all lambs slaughtered after June are born in the spring.
 An expert judgment suggests an average lifetime of 143 days for slaughtered lambs born in the spring (UMB, pers. comm21).